inspec/inspec/docs/dsl_inspec.md

 ### Use `only_if` to exclude a specific control

-This shows how to allow skipping certain controls if conditions are not met, by using `only_if`.
+This example shows how to allow skipping certain controls if conditions are not met by using `only_if`.
-In this example the control will not be performed if `redis-cli` command does not exist.
+In this example, the control will not be performed if the `redis-cli` command does not exist.
 A optional message can say why it was skipped.

 ```ruby
 control 'nutcracker-connect-redis-001' do